prasadgatiganti2727/devops-springboot-jenkins-aws/README.md

 - Docker image is pushed to Docker Hub

 ### 5. Continuous Deployment
-- Jenkins deploys the application to AWS EC2
+- Jenkins deploys the application to an AWS EC2 instance
 - Existing container is safely replaced
 - Application runs as a long-lived Docker container